“When does online registration open?”

 Instrumentalists other than pianists practice in their own lodging room or outside in the beauty of the Rocky Mountains.

-We do provide practice rooms for pianists who may sign up for 30-minutes of reserved practice time each day.
+Pianists receive a 25 minute practice space built into their schedule.
+If more practice time is needed/wanted, pianists may also sign up for an additional 30-minutes of reserved practice time each day.
 The online piano practice room sign-up is available beginning at 12:00 noon during Registration/Check-In on the Sunday at the start of the institute.
-Pianists will receive an email the day before Institute with a link to the sign up form.
+Pianists will receive an email with a link to the sign up form.
 Piano Practice Rooms are located throughout Beaver Creek.

 “Are there activities planned in the evenings?”